wlmiller/wlmiller.github.io/_posts/2015-11-16-python-to-go.md

 Below I'll talk about how Go addressed each of these items, and at the end, will briefly discuss a couple of shortcomings with Go.

- <h2>Concurrency</h2>
+## Concurrency

 Concurrency in Go is easy.
 That's a big part of the point.
 Concurrency works Go using [Goroutines](https://gobyexample.com/goroutines).
-Goroutines are simply functions that can run concurrently, and creating one is very simple.
+Goroutines are basically very lightweight threads.
 Imagine we have the following code:
 {% highlight go %}
 func foo() {
     // Long-running task